Martin Schumacher: Life and work

 Martin Schumacher was the dean of the Medical Faculty of the University of Freiburg between 2001 and 2003.
 He was a member of the Faculty of Mathematics and Physics and there has been a cooperation with researchers and scientists in the fields of mathematics, physics, biology and computer science within the framework of the interdisciplinary Freiburg Center for Data Analysis and Modeling (FDM).
 Due to several research projects initiated and led by Martin Schumacher the institute has become an internationally renowned research hub for biostatistics in Germany.

 There were several international symposia focused on methodology, Martin Schumacher also recurrently hosted conferences on medical statistics in Oberwolfach and the International Biometrical Conference (IBC) in 2002, as well as the third meeting of the German Consortium in Statistics (DAGStat 2013).
-His international reputation can also be gleaned by the fact that he got invited to give the 21st Bradford Hill Memorial Lecture in 2012.
+His international reputation can also be gleaned by the fact that he was invited to give the 21st Bradford Hill Memorial Lecture in 2012.
 Under the clinical aspect the Cochrane Collaboration/German Cochrane Center as well as the German Clinical Trials Register (DRKS) need to be mentioned.

-Martin Schumacher is the (co-)author of over 250 scientific publications and oversaw more than 30 dissertations.
+Martin Schumacher is the (co-)author of over 250 scientific publications and oversaw more than thirty dissertations.
 He published many papers about various methodological and statistical aspects of the planning and analysis of studies in the field of clinical epidemiology.
 Here, the implementation of the newly developed statistical methods in clinical practice and therefore a close cooperation with various clinical partners was the focus of the research.